 Once you’ve drafted initial estate plans, you’ll need to review them after major life events–marriage, the birth of a child, death of a parent, spouse, etc.

 Dying intestate (without a will) can mean that your hard-earned assets can end up in the wrong hands, your healthcare choices will be unknown, and your children’s or dependants’ futures will be uncertain.
+A trust lawyer can help make sure that doesn’t happen.

 Estate planning is more than just thinking of your own well-being–it’s being there for your family even when you physically are not.
 And it’s not just for the elderly.
 It’s for any family in Northeast Pennsylvania, including if: